seanpmaxwell/model-initializer/README.md

 - `refine` and `default` are both required with `any` (although `default` is not required for `?any`) and must still return a type-safe value.
 The `refine` function will be all that is used for validation (but for the `default` value and the `new`/`isValid` functions).
 - `?any` exists and will allow an optional type.
 - `null` is always a valid value for `any` items.
 If you don't want to allow null check for it in the `refine` function.

+### Enums
+- For enum types you can set the type to `enum` and pass an enum-object to the refine prop.
+This will make sure that the value is a value in the enum and it will also set the first value in the `enum` as the default value when `new` is called.
+- Technically you can pass any object to `refine` when the type is an enum.
+With typescript generics there was not way (that I could find) to enforce a particular enum type.
+So make sure you use the correct enum object when using this feature.
+`{ type: 'enum', refine: SomeEnum }`

 ### Arrays, Dates, and String formats
 - Validation only works for one-dimensional arrays.
 If you have nested arrays set the type to `object` and write your own `refine` function.